 The Salters’ National Awards for Science Technicians were launched.
 The awards continue today and aim to acknowledge the amazing contribution made by science technicians to science education.

-The Salters’ Institute will celebrate its Centenary in 2018.
-Plans are well underway to celebrate this occasion.
+The Salters’ Institute celebrated its Centenary in 2018.